stevetkjan/IDN_Testing/README.md

 # IDN_Testing
-We will release the demo testing codes of the "Assessing Browser-level Defense against IDN-based Phishing", the testing codes based on Google’s Tesseract OCR tool.
+We will release the testing codes of the "Assessing Browser-level Defense against IDN-based Phishing", the testing codes based on Google’s Tesseract OCR tool.

 ### Citation